-The Council for Disabled Children have developed an innovative new training programme for parents of disabled children.
-Funded by the Department of Health the Expert Parent Programme draws on current evidence of the positive impact of parent led training and will empower parents of disabled children and young people to become more confident and resilient when engaging with health services.
+Developed with funding support from the Department of Health, the Expert Parent Programme drew on evidence of the positive impact of parent-led training and empowers parents of disabled children and young people to become more confident and resilient when engaging with health services.